bbc/genie-starter-pack/docs/gameplay-components/gameplay-component.md

 You can also replace the **{jenkins-build-number}** with the string `latest` to see the latest build.

+There will be a separate game id for each theme (this will need to be set up by a member of our team here at the BBC).

 ## What acceptance tests will the BBC carry out?

 The BBC will carry out the standard tests and compliance testing carried out on all games as outlined in the contracts.

 ## What documentation do I need to supply?